-This hike is easy to get to but feels remarkably remote, with almost no visitors once you leave Finley Road/Old Finley Road, no traffic noise, and almost no signs of development on the trail.
+If you want a hike that’s easy to get to but doesn’t have a lot of people, this is a great option.
+It feels remarkably remote, with almost no visitors once you leave Finley Road/Old Finley Road, no traffic noise, and almost no signs of development on the trail.
 The area is generally atttractive, although it doesn’t have any must-see scenic destinations.
 The main scenic attraction is the Highland Ridge Trail, which has some nice views of the surrounding hills and is the best trail of the Morgan Territory/east Mount Diablo area.

 A densely wooded ravine and a bit of singletrack trail add some variety, but the hike is mostly on sunny, exposed dirt roads.
 It’s definitely best in the spring, when the grass is green and before it gets too hot.